Find Affordable College Courses

 Rochester, NY

-University of Rochester landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree foreign languages and linguistics programs.
-Located in the midsize city of Rochester, University of Rochester is a private not-for-profit school with a fairly large student population.
+University of Rochester did quite well in this year’s ranking of the most popular places for foreign languages and linguistics students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the midsize city of Rochester, University of Rochester is a private not-for-profit college with a large student population.

 Of the 64 students majoring in foreign languages and linguistics at University of Rochester, 17% are male and 83% are female.